 Thinking like a philosopher, I see a kind of approach to reality here.
 We think things have natures.
 Some people don't like that.
 They say that things have no natures.
 Nature: A thing has its attributes, its way it is.
 Anti-nature: Or it doesn't -- we can throw away the strict accounting -- anything goes (at least on some level).

 We are tempted to see reality as impersonal.
 The modernists (nature and nothing but nature) and the postmodernists (anti-nature mixed with nature) both think reality is impersonal.
 But what if reality is personal?
 What would that look like?
 Things might still have natures, but be more like words, spoken with the breath of a person.
 Or there might be a reality other than nature.

-Buddhism may be attractive to some as a way to soften the word "is".
+Buddhism may be attractive to some as a way to soften the word "is", which can soften anxiety.
 "Non-dual" could be a way to soften "is".
-DBT treats borderline people who have black and white thinking by borrowing from Buddhism's way of softening "is".
-Buddhism softens anxiety by softening "is".
+DBT treats borderline people who have black and white thinking by borrowing from Buddhism's softer "is".

 We might see a softening of "is" in "seeing things in a Spiritual way rather than natural way".
 Things really are a certain way.
 But the way in which they are is partially unknown to us, is known by God instead.
 And in order to know something, it's known against the backdrop of our relationships with God.
 For something to be, it must be by the will of God, according to the legitimacy of God.
 So for something to really be itself requires that God exist -- and, according to a different logic, it follows that we trust him.
 And so "is" remains as true and even clear as ever, but a bigger fact -- not really a fact, but a person -- sets it in a different context, allowing us to bear it.